 Your experience level plays a big role in choosing the right surfboard’s size and shape.

 Beginner Surfers –

 You may have never been surfing, or maybe you’ve only gone a handful of times.
 It’s important that you have the right beginners surfboard so that you start out on the right foot.
 For a beginner, we recommend going with a longer and wider surfboard.
 Longboard surfboards have a higher volume which provides a great amount of floatation.
-Additionally, larger, wide boards are very stable which is the main reason that they are the perfect board for learning how to surf.
+Larger, wide boards are very stable which is the main reason that they are the perfect board for learning how to surf.
+Additionally, soft top surfboards are great beginner boards — affordable and durable.
 For a more in-depth explanation, read our Beginner’s Surfboard Guide.

 Intermediate Surfers –